beardedboy/Grid/README.md

 # Grid
-A lightweight CSS responsive grid
+A CSS responsive grid

-A flexible and responsive 12 column grid system build in SCSS, compiled to CSS and designed to be a solid starting point to creating a grid system for your next web project.
+A flexible and responsive X column grid system build in SCSS, compiled to CSS and designed to be a solid starting point to creating a grid system for your next web project.

 <strong>Supported:</strong> IE9+, Chrome, Firefox, Safari